gjpstrain/contrast_and_scatterplots/README.md

 Files used in generating manuscript:

- - `contrast_and_scatteplots.Rmd`: Full R markdown script including text and all code
+ - `contrast_and_scatterplots.Rmd`: Full R markdown script including text and all code
  - `contrast_and_scatterplots_cache`: folder containing cached models
  - `data`: folder containing collected, anonymised data
  - `images` and `contrast_and_scatterplots_files` folders for manuscript figures